A phone that has two SIM card slots.

 One common use is to use one phone with both a business phone number (and account and a separate personal line.
 Another use is to have accounts with carriers in two different countries, in order to take advantage of favorable rates for local versus international calls, or to permit favorable rates for people calling you, by have local phone numbers in two countries.

 Some dual-SIM phones only allow one SIM to be active at a time, requiring the user to switch SIMs via a menu option.
 Other phones allow both SIMs to be active at once, a feature sometimes called "dual-active".
+Similarly, some that allow both SIMs to be active only allow one SIM to use certain network features like 4G data or HD Voice.

 Dual-SIM phones are uncommon in the U.S., but popular in certain other countries.